-The Children’s Ward is a special ward within the Dr. Horacio E. Oduber Hospitaal where children are admitted.
+The Children’s Ward is a special ward within the Dr. Horacio E. Oduber Hospital where children are admitted.
 Our ward does everything to make your stay and that of your child as comfortable as possible.
-Thus, the children will stay in a room with children their own age, and you as a parent can visit your child as often as you want.
+Thus, the children will stay as much as possible in a room with children their own age, and you as a parent can visit your child as often as you want.
 Playing, having your parents, brothers and sisters nearby or having visitors over are things that are quite normal at home, and therefore in our hospital as well.
-The Dr. Horacio E. Oduber Hospitaal finds it very important that children and parents feel safe at our ward.
+Depending on the age of brothers and sisters we will advise if its proper to bring them to the Hospital.
+The Hospital finds it very important that children and parents feel safe at our ward.
 For example, one parent is able to stay overnight with their child and visit whenever they can.
 Other visitors can come over visit during visiting hours.

 We promote parental participation, because it leads to fast recovery and a feeling of safety of the child in a foreign environment.
 However, if the parents cannot be there for whatever reason, we will gladly accept the task of taking care of, supporting and guiding your child, so that they feel safe and secure.